JeffersonLab/clas12-qadb/README.md

         database format; future development plans include considering more efficient formats, such as `SQLlite`
   * there are also some text files stored in `text/`:
+    * **NOTE**: since both `OkForAsymmetry` and `Golden` criteria sets have been deprecated, these text files will no longer be maintained; they are still provided, however
     * `text/listOfGoldenRuns.txt`: list of runs, each classified as one of the following:
-      * `gold`: all files have no defects.
-Note that this is **very strict**, so not many runs are `gold`, since most runs have at least one file with a defect; in practice it is better to apply QA cuts per file, using the QADB software
+      * `gold`: all QA bins have no defects.
+Note that this is **very strict**, so not many runs are `gold`, since most runs have at least one QA bin with a defect; in practice it is better to apply QA cuts per QA bin, using the QADB software
-      * `silver`: the only defects are terminal outliers (first or last file is an outlier); note that `gold` runs are, by definition, also `silver`.
+      * `silver`: the only defects are terminal outliers (first or last QA bin is an outlier); note that `gold` runs are, by definition, also `silver`.
         This is also **very strict**: so far, only about half the runs are `silver`
       * `defect`: not `gold` or `silver`
-    * `text/listOfGoldenFiles.txt`: list of files with no defects
+    * `text/listOfGoldenFiles.txt`: list of QA bins with no defects
-    * `text/summary.txt`: summary table, where for each file the QA criteria result (`Golden`, `OkForAsymmetry`, etc.) is provided, but note that these QA criteria are deprecated, in favor users choosing their own criteria
+    * `text/summary.txt`: summary table, where for each QA bin the QA criteria result (`Golden`, `OkForAsymmetry`, etc.) is provided, but note that these QA criteria are deprecated, in favor users choosing their own criteria
   * it is also possible to produce `latex` tables; see